esesmuedgars/CurriculumVitae/CurriculumVitae.md

 Developed automation testing library, distributed via CocoaPods, that used WebSocket to communicate with JavaScript local server.
 Developed application that acted as client and executed user actions, provided by product<sup>[2]</sup>, invoked by server and notified server of results.<br>2.
 Client SDKs

 (_eg. application establishes instance with server.
-Server sends create client to application.
+Server sends create client command to application.
 Application uses product to create client, afterwards, notifies server.
 Server asserts data and passes or fails test._)

-## Skills

-- Swift, Objective-C
-- MVC, MVVM, Coordinator
-- OOP, RX
-- Unit testing
-- CocoaPods, Carthage
-- TestFlight
-- Git
-- Sketch